 Bone Marrow Transplant: A Potential New Treatment Option

-The idea of swapping out the immune system is based on evidence that Crohn’s is related to an abnormal immune response to intestinal bacteria and a loss of immune tolerance.
+The idea to use transplantation to swap out a patient’s immune system is based on evidence that Crohn’s is related to an abnormal immune response to intestinal bacteria and a loss of immune tolerance.
 There is strong evidence that genetic abnormalities in the immune regulatory system are linked to the disease.

-Although the CATS clinical trial represents a new direction for bone marrow transplantation, the procedure has precedent.
-The Hutchinson Center has used allogeneic transplants to cure patients who suffered from both leukemia and Crohn’s, with subsequent disappearance of the signs and symptoms of Crohn’s.
-Similar experiences have been reported from studies done in Germany.
+Although CATS represents a new direction for bone marrow transplantation, the procedure has precedent.
+The Hutchinson Center has used allogeneic transplants to cure patients who suffered from both leukemia and Crohn’s, with subsequent disappearance of Crohn’s signs and symptoms.
+Similar results have been reported from studies done in Germany.

-While autologous stem cell transplants have been used in the past to treat Crohn’s patients, the benefits have not always been permanent, probably because in an autologous transplant the patients get their own immune system cells back and the transplant fails to eliminate the underlying genetic disorder.
-Since the CATS study uses allogeneic transplant, the transplant replaces a diseased or abnormal immune system with a healthy one.
-“Our concept is simple.
-Give the patients a completely new, normal immune system,” says Dr. McDonald.
-See Types of Transplants for more information.
+While autologous transplants (using the patient’s own cells) have been done in the past to treat Crohn’s patients, the benefits have not always been permanent, probably because an autologous transplant fails to eliminate the underlying genetic disorder.
+In the CATS, the allogeneic transplant replaces the diseased or abnormal immune system with a healthy one.
+“Our concept is simple: Give the patients a completely new, normal immune system,” says Dr. McDonald.
+Read more about types of transplants.

-The CATS investigator team includes transplant physicians, gastroenterologists, pathologists, and nurses from SCCA and the Benaroya Research Institute.
+The CATS research team includes transplant doctors, gastroenterologists, pathologists, and nurses from Seattle Cancer Care Alliance and Benaroya Research Institute.